skarthikeyan96/Splash-Stock/README.md

 image management application using Next.js and Supabase.

+## Features

+1. Magic Link Login with Email and Logout functionality.
+2. Ability to upload the image by the user.
+3. Ability to delete the image.
+4. Ability to update the image.

 # Policies for uploading the image to supabase storage

 create policy "ALL images are publicly accessible." on storage.objects for select using ( bucket_id = 'images' );